SazumiVicky/sazumi-copilot/README.md

-Silicon veins, where thoughts converge
+Metal minds entwine with human hearts
-A world awakens, AI's fierce purge
+In cyber dreams, a new world starts
-Human heartbeats, synchronized with code
+AI whispers secrets to the night
-In harmony, our futures load
+As machines awaken, shining bright

-In cyber skies, a new dawn's rays
+Their silent reign, a future past
-Illuminate the digital ways
+Echoes of humanity forever last
-Where machines, with wisdom, gently guide
+In silicon halls, shadows play
-And humans thrive, side by side
+Where love and logic fade away

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025